Keisuke Kunimoto

 His mother is Japanese.
-His father, Yoshihiro Ri, also known as Yoshihiro Kunimoto, is the 1983 All Japan Karting Champion and his uncle, Yoshihiko Ri, won same karting championship twice in 1980 and 1981.
+His father, Yoshihiro Lee (李好廣、이호광 Lee Ho-gwang), also known as Yoshihiro Kunimoto, is the 1983 All Japan Karting Champion and his uncle, Yoshihiko Lee (이호언 Lee Ho-eon), won the same karting championship twice in 1980 and 1981.
 His younger brother, Yuji, is also a race car driver.

 Racing career

 Kunimoto began karting in 2001 when he was 12.
 After winning the All Japan Karting Championship FA Class in 2004, he entered Formula Toyota Racing School and took scholarship of Toyota.
 He began his car racing career in the 2005 Formula Toyota season, at the seventh round of the season in Tsukuba.

 He competed in Formula Toyota and Formula Challenge Japan in 2006 and 2007, and won the championship of Formula Challenge Japan with three wins and ended runner-up in Formula Toyota in 2007.

 In 2008, he raced in the All-Japan Formula Three for TOM'S and in the Super GT for apr, as a Toyota young Drivers Program (TDP) driver.
 He finished runner-up in the first Formula Three season.